FAQ's- Beach Photography Sessions

 How Many Photos Do We Get From A Session?

-That depends partly on the package you purchase.
-But for the "all images" packages, you can expect quite a few.
-While I can't promise an exact number, for hour plus sessions I seldom deliver less than 100 edited images, sometimes quite a bit more than that.
-It depends on how much direction the clients need, the location, the conditions, etc. My philosophy is to give clients as many quality shots as possible, with as much variety as possible.
+The number of images you receive depends on the package you purchase, but for the "all images" packages, you can expect quite a few!
+While I can't promise an exact number, I generally end up with roughly 150 images per hour, sometimes quite a bit more than that.
+It depends on how much direction the clients need, the location, the conditions, etc. After the session, I edit ALL the images and then upload them to an online gallery for you to view, choose the ones you want and then download direct to your computer.
+My philosophy is to give clients as many quality shots as possible, with as much variety as possible.
 However, quality always trumps quantity.

 Are the photos high resolution, so we can make enlargements?

 Yes.
 I use the highest quality professional Canon cameras and lenses, the Canon 5d Mark IV.
 You can print posters from the high resolution images it creates.